mansakondo/activemodel-embedding/README.md

 ## Warning
 [Embedded associations](#embedded-associations) should only be used if you're sure that the data you want to embed is **encapsulated**.
 Which means, that embedded associations should only be accessed through the parent, and not from the outside.
-Thus, this should only used if performing joins isn't a viable option.
+Thus, this should only be used if performing joins isn't a viable option.

 Read the section below (and [this